qmlweb/qmlweb/README.md

 This project aims at bringing the power of QML to the web browser.

-This is a fork from `git://anongit.kde.org/qmlweb` in [Webapps written in qml not far from reality anymore](http://akreuzkamp.de/2013/07/10/webapps-written-in-qml-not-far-from-reality-anymore)

 ## How to use
 #### Add the library to your web page
 Download the file `lib/qt.js` and preload it in an HTML page.